 I truly believe that my work here on this website is what I was always meant to do, but I just had to find it.

 My goal was to be able to make enough money to quit my full-time job by 5 years in, but in July of this year (a little over a year from starting the website), I saved up money and took a gamble and an investment in myself and quit my job to focus on the website full time.
 I started my membership program, The Art Curator for Kids Resource Library, in September and am launching my high school art class, How to Look at Art, next month!
 I’m still a long way from financially supporting my family on a trip around the world, but I am confident I will get there!

 The second big step I took, unrelated to this website, was to have weight loss surgery.
 I made the decision to have vertical sleeve gastrectomy, and in February 2015, I went under the knife.
 I can say with 100% honesty that it was the absolute best decision I could have made.
 I have lost 128 pounds to date, and I feel amazing and ready to tackle the world.
 I also have become addicted to Crossfit and feel strong and physically in control for the first time in my life.

-I feel like in 2015 I took control of my life and started living the way I was always meant to live, and I am happy to take this opportunity to to celebrate that.
-It all started because I took a step back and really thought about what it meant to life a full and meaningful life and then took the steps to make it happen.
+I feel like in 2015 I took control of my life and started living the way I was always meant to live, and I am happy to take this opportunity to celebrate that.
+It all started because I took a step back and really thought about what it meant to live a full and meaningful life and then took the steps to make it happen.